Prince0x01/fundme/README.md

 - **Campaign DAOlike Vetting:** The campaign DAOlike system (formed by the number of donors contributing to a campaign) can access the off-chain data and vet if the funds were used appropriately.
 At least 60% of the campaign DAO members must approve for the project owner to withdraw funds.

 - **Resolving Milestone:** If a Proof of Progress (PoP) is vetted against, the campaign goes into a state of Resolving Milestone, which lasts for a period of 7 days.
-During this time, the campaign DAO can decide
+During this time, the campaign donors can decide

  to retrieve their funds.
 After 7 days, if the campaign DAO has not retrieved the funds, the project owner is given a second chance to upload a genuine Proof of Progress (PoP) and continue accessing the donated funds.